jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Hubei.md

    ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

-   **⑤ Authorization Letter of Hubei (provided when website's responsible person is not the legal person)**
+   ⑤ Authorization Letter of Hubei (provided when website's responsible person is not the legal person)

-   ⑥ For enterprise filing, please submit [Instruction for E-commerce Filing in Hubei](https://beianwendang.s3.cn-north-1.jdcloud-oss.com/beianrumen/guanjuguize/hubei/%E6%B9%96%E5%8C%97%E5%A4%87%E6%A1%88%E7%94%B5%E5%AD%90%E5%95%86%E5%8A%A1%E8%AF%B4%E6%98%8E.docx)

-**Rules of Personal Filing in Hubei:**
+### Rules of Personal Filing in Hubei:

-1. Only one domain can be submitted for each filing
-2. If the ID Card is not registered in Hubei province, please provide a valid residence permit of Hubei province
+1. If a nonnative ID card (other than the ID card of Hubei Province) is used, please upload the valid residence permit of Hubei Province.
+Anyone younger than 18 is not allowed to apply for the license.

-3. Chinese citizens must use their ID Cards for filing and any one below 18-year-old cannot apply for filing
+2. **Only one website can be licensed per time.**

+3. **You cannot open the website with an unlicensed domain.
+Otherwise, the license will fail**

+4. **After the filed website is turned on**, a file number hyperlink and website copyright ownership identifier must be provided at the bottom of the website.

-4. **If the filing is registered by JD before**, its filing information must be consistent with the actual information of the current existing organization.
+5. **If the filing is registered by JD before**, its filing information must be consistent with the actual information of the current existing organization.
 If there is any inconsistence, please make changes with the original filing access provider and apply for addition
-5. **After the filed website is turned on**, a file number hyperlink and website copyright ownership identifier must be provided at the bottom of the website. **The website of unfiled domain cannot be opened.
-Otherwise, filling will fail**

 6. The personal filing change is supported only in one condition (i.e. personal filing can be changed to the organization filing when the applicant is the legal person)

 7. Materials prepared before filing: Color pictures of both sides of ID Card